alecmocatta/relative/README.md

 [Docs](https://docs.rs/relative/0.2.0)

-A type to wrap `&'static` references such that they can be safely sent between other processes running the same binary.
+A type to wrap vtable references such that they can be safely sent between other processes running the same binary.

 References are adjusted relative to a base when (de)serialised, which is what enables it to work across binaries that are dynamically loaded at different